Velocity averaging for diffusive transport equations with discontinuous flux: Proof of the main theorem

 \section{Proof of the main theorem}

 In this section, we shall apply previously developed tools to prove a velocity averaging result for the sequence of equations given in the Introduction:

-where we assume that conditions (a)--(e) are fulfilled.
+where we assume that conditions (a)-(e) are fulfilled.

-{\bf Proof of Theorem \ref{velocity averaging}:} Let $\Omega\times S\subseteq \R^{d+1}$ be a bounded open subset such that supports of all functions $u_n$ are contained in it, and let us take a bounded sequence of functions $(v_n)$ uniformly compactly supported on $\Omega$ and weakly-$\star$ converging to zero in ${\rm L}^\infty(\Omega)$, which we take at this moment to be arbitrary, while at the end of the proof the precise choice will be made.
-Let us pass to a subsequence of both $(u_n)$ and $(v_n)$ (not relabeled) which defines a bounded linear functional $\mu\in\bigl(W^\frac{2q}{q-2}_\Pi(\Omega,S)\bigr)'$ according to Theorem \ref{bilinearboundedness}, and consider its extension given in Corollary \ref{gen-repr}.
+{\bf Proof of Theorem \ref{velocity averaging}:} Let $\Omega\times S\subseteq \R^{d+1}$ be a bounded open subset such that supports of all functions $u_n$ are contained in it.
+Let us take a bounded sequence of functions $(v_n)$ uniformly compactly supported on $\Omega$ and weakly-$\star$ converging to zero in ${\rm L}^\infty(\Omega)$, which we take at this moment to be arbitrary.
+At the end of the proof the precise choice will be made.
+Let us pass to a subsequence of both $(u_n)$ and $(v_n)$ (not relabelled) which defines a bounded linear functional $\mu\in\bigl(W^\frac{2q}{q-2}_\Pi(\Omega,S)\bigr)'$ according to Theorem \ref{bilinearboundedness}, and consider its extension given by Corollary \ref{gen-repr}.

 For arbitrary $\varphi \in {\rm C}_c(\Omega)$ and $\psi\in{\rm C}^{d+1}_c(B[0,1]\times S)$ we set